 I recall Ria saying, “Patricia, there are few resources online that are simple and clear.”
 Through the wonders of Skype, we dialogued and co-wrote this work.

-In order to strengthen the young Ugandan’s resilience and communication skills, Ria and I developed a poster guide.
+In order to strengthen the young Ugandans’ resilience and communication skills, Ria and I developed a poster guide.
 Help yourself to this FREE and downloadable 8 1/2 x 11″ Stop the Drama Poster.

 It provides simple reminders from Stop the Drama, Part 1 and Part 2, to help you move from poor communication to self-responsible communication.
-It will get you out of painful psychological game playing.
+It will you get out of painful psychological game playing.
 Post it where you can see it, especially when you are on the phone.